Whentaken/coreinstallerv1/README.md

 # CORE VERSION INSTALLER

-- this might not work u can try im to lazy to update
+- select 5 to download 8.51
-- ps core is not doing 8.51 anymore!
+- then put the folder location where u wanna download 8.51